skelterjohn/prevmtable/README.md

 ###example config###

-The config below will keep one preemtible f1-micro coreos instance running in either us-central1-b or us-central1-f.
+The config below will keep one preemptible f1-micro coreos instance running in either us-central1-b or us-central1-f.
 Additionally, it has a startup script that runs a very simple "Hello, world!" http server, and a tag that can be used to manage its firewall status.

     {
       secondsToRest: 30